 How to Harvest Carrot Microgreens?

 The nice thing about slower-growing microgreens is that you have a longer window for harvesting.
 There is no need to harvest them all at once.
 So there is no need to harvest them all at once.
-Instead, they will continue to slowly grow and not get to the point where they need to be cut and preserved.
+Instead, they will continue to grow slowly and not get to the point where they need to be cut and preserved.

-Cut them 1/2-inch or so above the soil surface.
+Cut them 1/2 inch or so above the soil surface.

 Can You Regrow Carrot Microgreens?

 We aren’t quite sure yet.
 We are currently testing this by cutting the stems slightly higher, leaving some leafy greens on the stem to see if they will grow back.

 We will update this article when we know for sure.